B.A., M.E.S, Ph.D.

 Anth 111: Introduction to Cultural Anthropology

-I am seeking MA students in Anthropology.
-To date, I have supervised students conducting ethnographic field research on regional development, energy, and politics in northern Canada.
-I am also interested in supervising MA ethnographic research on local environmental practices, problems and solutions.
+I am seeking MA students in Environmental Anthropology.
+To date, I have supervised students conducting ethnographic field research on energy and politics in northern Canada.

 2011-2014: Insight Development Grant.
 Social Sciences and Humanities Research Council of Canada.
 Social impact assessment and Aboriginal traditional land use in Canada's oilsands.